Austin Public Health offers free COVID-19 vaccines to all eligible populations.

 By staying up-to-date on immunizations, you have the power to protect your child and family from life-threatening illnesses.
-Austin Public Health offers immunizations and flu shots to children who are uninsured or Medicaid recipients.
+Austin Public Health offers immunizations, including COVID-19 and flu vaccines, to children who are uninsured or Medicaid recipients.
 Services are also available to uninsured adults.

 - Far South Austin clinic, 405 West Stassney, Austin, 78745